ragley/Ragleys-STR/README.md

 ## Tips When Playing (WIP)
 1. Use normal saves instead of Quicksaves, and turn off autosave functionality.
    - These have been known to start causing issues for extended play in Skyrim so I recommend against relying on them.
+2. Try to allow the party leader to enter cells first, both interior and exterior to avoid the issue of invisible enemies.
-2. If you experience bugs and aren't sure whats causing them first refer to: https://github.com/tiltedphoques/Mod-Compatibility for information on mods used with STR.
+3. If you experience bugs and aren't sure whats causing them first refer to: https://github.com/tiltedphoques/Mod-Compatibility for information on mods used with STR.
    - I will do my best to avoid these in the installation process but its not yet very solid at what works properly with STR.
    - If you check that mod compatability page and also check the modpages of the installed mods and still can't figure it out, post an issue and I will try to help as best I can.